arun-instructor/FEWD31-Arun/week_05_js/09_dom_manipulation/README.md

 - Here are the steps you should take:
 	- Step 1: Add a link to your own custom JS file before the closing body tag.
 	- Step 2: Bind click events to the +5 and -5 point buttons and change the innerHTML of the score display appropriately.
 	- Step 3: Bind a click event to the set score button and set the innerHTML of the score display to the score entered in the text box.
+You will need to use the `parseInt` function in JS to make this work.
 	- **Bonus:** Create a check in your code to make sure the score will not go negative.
 	- **Super Bonus:** Create a function to make the changes to the score display rather than having to write your logic over and over.